 export ANTHROPIC_LOG=debugThe SDK is typed for convenient usage of the documented API.
 However, it also supports working with undocumented or not yet supported parts of the API.

-To make requests to undocumented endpoints, you can use the putAdditionalHeader, putAdditionalQueryParam, or putAdditionalBodyProperty methods as described in Undocumented parameters.
+To set undocumented request parameters, use the putAdditionalHeader, putAdditionalQueryParam, or putAdditionalBodyProperty methods as described in Undocumented parameters.

 To access undocumented response properties, use the _additionalProperties() method as described in Response properties.